Love, Peace and Happiness (song): Background

 Following the formula of their earlier hit, "Time Has Come Today" with its longer album version and the shorter single version, "Love Peace And Happiness" did the same.

+Even though the credited composer on the US Columbia single is The Chambers Brothers, the composers are George Chambers, Joseph Chambers, Lester Chambers and Willie Chambers.

 Chart history

-It peaked in the US at #96 in February, 1970.
+It peaked in the US at number 96 in February 1970.

 Referenced

 In Dewey Starbuck's Secret of the Skulls: Eyes of Time, Volume 2, the song was referred to as having cool words and great rhythm.

+The song is commonly interpolated by members of the National Pan-Hellenic Council (NPHC) to express passion for their respective organizations.
+Most prominently, members of Alpha Phi Alpha sing the words "All of my love, my peace and happiness, I'm gonna give it to Alpha" to the popular first verse.